 “Nurturing our faith through prayer and Bible study” is the first point of our Purpose, and the reason for this priority is clear!
 As Presbyterian Women, we affirm the PC(USA)’s position that scripture is the written word of God, guiding and inspiring us, individually and collectively.
 Put another way, nurturing our faith is key to discerning how God through the Holy Spirit would like for us to be (and act) in this world.

 Presbyterian Women is a community of believers; and together we study the same Bible study each year—the annual PW/Horizons Bible study!
-The 2016–2017 PW/Horizons Bible study is Who Is Jesus?
-What a Difference a Lens Makes by Judy Siker, with Suggestions for Leaders by Lynn Miller.
-Learn more.
+Click here to learn more about our annual Bible study.

 For those times when you or your circle are searching for another topic to study (during the summer, at a weekend retreat or for personal study), encore Horizons studies remain available.
 And the resource Practicing Radical Hospitality: Exploring Difference, Change and Leadership Through the Spiritual Discipline of Hospitality by Teresa Chavez Sauceda is a multisession study to help us learn and grow in our desire to practice radical hospitality in our ever-changing, diverse world.